Human rights in India: Jammu and Kashmir

-In 1989, a secessionist militant insurgency began in the northernmost erstwhile state of Jammu and Kashmir.
-Several international agencies, including the UN, have reported human rights violations in Jammu & Kashmir.
+Several international agencies, including the UN, have reported human rights violations in Jammu and Kashmir.
 In a press release the OHCHR spokesmen stated "The Office of the High Commissioner for Human Rights is concerned about the recent violent protests in Indian-administered Kashmir that have reportedly led to civilian casualties as well as restrictions to the right to freedom of assembly and expression."
 A 1996 Human Rights Watch (HRW) report accused the Indian military and Indian-government backed paramilitaries of "committ[ing] serious and widespread human rights violations in Kashmir".
 HRW has also accused Indian forces of "using rape as a means to punish and humiliate communities".
-There have been claims of extra-judicial killings, disappearances, and torture by the police and army in Kashmir by several human rights organisations, including Amnesty International and HRW.
+There have been claims of extrajudicial killings, disappearances, and torture by the police and army in Kashmir by several human rights organisations, including Amnesty International and HRW.
 The Armed Forces Special Powers Act (AFSPA) which grants the military wide powers of arrest, the right to shoot to kill, and to occupy or destroy property in counterinsurgency operations was applied to Jammu and Kashmir in 1990, and has been applicable since.
 Indian officials claim that troops need such powers because the army is only deployed when national security is at serious risk from armed combatants.
 Such circumstances, they say, call for extraordinary measures.
 Human rights organisations have also asked Indian government to repeal the Public Safety Act, since "a detainee may be held in administrative detention for a maximum of two years without a court order."
 One 2008 report by Freedom House described Jammu and Kashmir as 'partly free'.